lnemsick-simp/pupmod-simp-libkv/REFERENCE.md

     * '<Defined type>[<instance>]' for a defined type instance, e.g.,
       'Mymodule::Mydefine[myinstance]'

-  * Catalog resource id annot be reliably determined automatically.
+  * Catalog resource id cannot be reliably determined automatically.
     Appropriate scope is not necessarily available when a libkv function is called within any other function.
 This is problematic for heavily used Puppet built-in functions such as `each`.